Contact Us for a Free Consultation (833) 594-2133

 This is a good question because your first thought would be, of course they're going to file a case if it's a criminal case.
 You would think you're not just going to let somebody get away with a criminal case in Los Angeles just because there's a pandemic.

-But what I am seeing is if it's a case where the defendant is gong to end up going into custody, a lot of times they are holding off on the filing of the case.
+But what I am seeing is that if it's a case where the defendant is going to end up going into custody, they are often holding off on filing the case.

 Avoiding Jail Overcrowding

-I believe because they do not want to overrun the jail with inmates, so I think what I'm seeing happen is, somebody will get arrested, they'll either post or they won't post a bail, they'll show up in court and there will be no case file.
+I believe this is because they do not want to overrun the jail with inmates.
+So I think what I'm seeing happen is somebody will get arrested, they'll either post bail or not post bail, they'll show up in court, and there will be no case file.

 Are Los Angeles Prosecutors Filing Criminal Cases During the Coronavirus?